amoolagundla/DotNetRuleEngine/README.md

 ```

 ##### Before/After Invoke #####
 Rules have Before and After Invoke methods.
-These methods get invoked before and after the Invoke method as their name indicates.
+They invoked before and after the Invoke method as their name indicates.

 ###### Example ######
 ```csharp